klukashka/Lodge/README.md

 Not a developer?
 No problem!
 You can still contribute by creating issues, reporting bugs, or suggesting new ideas for project improvement (do this via GitHub Issues).
-Your insights and feedback are invaluable to our collective success and helps us to create the best non-native Email client.
+Your insights and feedback are invaluable to our collective success and helps us to create a better place for taking rest.

 Thank you for your contribution and support to the project!